 Amoebic dysentery is usually treatable by medications.
 Occasionally, however, the trophozoites pass through the intestinal lining, enter the bloodstream, and become invasive.
 They may reach the liver, the lungs, or the brain via the circulatory system.
 This condition is much harder to treat and can be very dangerous.

 Amoebic dysentery occurs around the world, but it's most common in countries with poor sanitation.
-If someone is travelling in one of these countries it's important that they boil or otherwise disinfect water and avoid eating uncooked vegetables or unpeeled fruit.
+If someone is travelling in one of these countries, it's important that they boil or otherwise disinfect water and avoid eating uncooked vegetables or unpeeled fruit.
 These actions should reduce the chance of infection.

 The Brain-Eating Amoeba

 Naegleria fowleri is sometimes called the "brain-eating amoeba".
 Unfortunately, although this name sounds like something out of a horror movie, it's quite accurate.
 Naegleria does destroy cells in the brain and use them as a food source.
 It doesn't normally live in the human body, however.
 Instead, it usually lives in warm, freshwater habitats, including ponds, lakes, moist soil, and even hot springs.
 Here it feeds on bacteria.
 The brain may become infected with the amoeba when water containing the parasite enters a person's nose.
 The parasite can travel from the nose to the brain through the olfactory nerve.

 Naegleria fowleri exists in three different forms during its life cycle: an inactive cyst, a motile trophozoite that resembles an amoeba and moves by pseudopods, and another motile form with two long, whip-like extensions at one end.
 Each of these extensions is called a flagellum.
 The moving flagella propel the organism through a liquid.